Begin the dream. Cross the Veil.

 Twin souls, one promise—to defy the bounds of reality.

-What if the love you thought you’d lost was the only bridge between worlds?
+What if the love you lost was a bridge between worlds?

 Included in Kindle Unlimited.